andreipfeiffer/react-native-webview-android-file-upload/README.md

     );
   }

-  // then you can call: this.webview.reload()
+  // then you can call any of the methods available on the built-in ref, like:
+  // this.webview.reload();
+  // this.webview.injectJavaScript();
 }
 ```